nikr/Coding-Standards/README.md

 72. Avoid declaring methods with more than 5 parameters.
 Consider refactoring this code.
 73. Try to replace large parameter-sets (> than 5 parameters) with one or more class or struct parameters – especially when used in multiple method signatures.
-74. Do not use the “new” keyword on method and property declarations to hide members of a derived type.
+74. Do not use the "new" keyword on method and property declarations to hide members of a derived type.
-75. Only use the “base” keyword when invoking a base class constructor or base implementation within an override.
+75. Only use the "base" keyword when invoking a base class constructor or base implementation within an override.
 76. Consider using method overloading instead of the params attribute (but be careful not to break CLS Compliance of your API’s).